 Because these symptoms happen with many conditions, people with depression may never get help for them.
 They don't realize that their physical problems might be caused by their mental illness.
 A lot of doctors miss them, too.

 Depression seems to be related to improper functioning of nerve cell networks or pathways that connect the brain areas that process emotional information.
 Some of these networks also process information for sensing physical pain.
 So many experts think that depression can make you feel pain differently than other people.

 Any kind of chronic pain may get worse.

-Headaches.
-These are fairly common in people with depression.
-If you already had migraine headaches, they may seem worse if you're depressed.
+- Headaches are fairly common.
+If you already had migraine headaches, they may seem worse.

-Chest pain.
-Obviously, it's very important to get chest pain checked out by an expert right away.
-It can be a sign of serious heart problems.
-But depression can contribute to the discomfort associated with chest pain.
+- Chest pain.
+It can be a sign of serious heart, stomach, lung or other problems.
+But depression can add to the discomfort.

-Digestive problems.
-You might feel queasy or nauseous.
+- Digestive problems.
+You might feel queasy or nauseated.
 You might have diarrhea or become constipated all the time.
 It’s common to either lose your appetite or overeat.

 - Exhaustion and fatigue.
 No matter how much you sleep, you may still feel tired or worn out.
 Getting out of the bed in the morning may seem very hard, even impossible.

 - Sleeping problems.
 Many people with depression can't sleep well anymore.
 They wake up too early or can't fall asleep when they go to bed.
 Others sleep much more than normal.